JiePKU/MoLE/README.md

 This dataset involves three subsets:human-in-the-scene images, close-up of face images, and close-up of hand images, totally one million images.
 Moreover these images possess superior quality and boasts high aesthetic scores.

-#### We also provide the scripts of downloading raw images from corresponding websites.
+We also provide the scripts of downloading raw images from corresponding websites.
 See directory ./climb_scripts

-if it is helpful, please give us a star and cite our paper.
+#### If it is helpful, please give us a star and cite our paper.
 Thanks!

 ## Ackowledgement
 We thank the authors of [XFormer](https://github.com/lucidrains/xformers) for providing us with a great library.
 Our code is based on [sd-scripts](https://github.com/kohya-ss/sd-scripts).
 Thank the authors.
 We also thank Stability.ai for